French DepartmentIn the department of French and Italian.

 Achievement Test: Students seeking entrance credit in French and wishing to pursue French at Colby must either have taken the College Board SAT Subject test in French or taken the placement test during orientation.

 The major in French studies promotes the acquisition of superior language skills while offering an opportunity to explore the richness of French and Francophone literatures and cultures.
-Emphasis is placed on developing the critical and analytical skills that enhance the appreciation of various forms of cultural production and on broadening and deepening students’ understanding of values foreign to their own.
+Emphasis is placed on developing the critical and analytical skills that enhance the appreciation of various forms of cultural production and on broadening and deepening students’ understanding of values foreign to

 Chair, Professor Arthur Greenspan (French)